FTarfasse/quick-perf-wiki/Welcome.md

 # QuickPerf
-QuickPerf is a Java open source project that provides annotations to quickly evaluate some performance properties. <br>
+QuickPerf is a Java open source project (Apache License, Version 2.0) that provides annotations to quickly evaluate some performance properties. <br>
 Each annotation can be applied at class level, at method level or for each test.
 An annotation configured at method level overrides the configuration of this annotation defined at class level.
 An annotation configured for each test is overridden by the same annotation defined at class level or method level. <br>